ocaktans/An-Estimation-for-Asymptomatic-Covid-19-Cases-of-Turkey/README.md

 This repository contains a jupyter notebook that shows all of the steps from scratch to an estimation and an adjustment.

-You will also find a csv file that contains several covid-19 attributes and the estimations.
+You will also find a csv file that contains several covid-19 attributes of Turkey and the estimations.